scaleway/scaleway-cli/docs/commands/instance.md

 Placement groups allow the user to express a preference regarding the physical position of a group of Instances.
-The feature lets the user choose to either group Instances on the same physical hardware for best network throughput and low latency or to spread Instances across physically distanced hardware to reduce the risk of physical failure.
+The feature lets the user choose to either group Instances on the same physical hardware for best network throughput and low latency, or spread Instances across physically distanced hardware to reduce the risk of physical failure.

 The operating mode is selected by a `policy_type`.
 Two policy